T-Ismail-24/T-Ismail-24.github.io/README.md

 <h1>My Ambition</h1>
-I want to become a highly skilled technician and a network engineer, so i can help build a network, so i can see how each conponent in the network operates.
+I want to become a highly skilled technician and a network engineer, so i can help build a network, so i can see how each component in the network operates.
 I would also like to inspire people to get more knowledge about networks and the technology industry.
 I also want to become a business leader in the technology after I have gain experience in the job and the skills that I will learn from the jobs that I will do.
 I want to help companies to able to good and innovatative products.

 <h2>Touheed Ismail CV</h2>
 My goal is to become a part of a company in which i can grow and expand my knowledge and skills in the information Technology field.
 I want to focus mostly on Communications in Networks.
 I want to expand my knowledge and understand what makes a network tick and what to do to keep a network running.